Learning with York Archaeological Trust

 - Contributing to scholarships within several universities and carrying out collaborative partnerships with local government agencies and other charities throughout the region.

-- Providing work experience for unemployed young people aged 18-24 in several YAT Departments through the Future Jobs Fund.
+- Providing work experience for unemployed young people aged 18-24 in several Trust Departments through the Future Jobs Fund.
 The Trust also recently won a grant from the City of York Council to work with York based volunteers aged 14-16.

 - Outreach projects working with people with special needs and helping people to find a sense of achievement through working with archaeology.